-That Cabinet recommends to Council to:
+That Council:

-- 1. Approve the Treasury Management Strategy for 2024/25 (Appendix 2) with effect from 1 April 2024; - 2.
-Approve the Investment Strategy for 2024/25 (Appendix 3) with effect from 1 April 2024; - 3.
-Require the Executive Director for Resources to ensure that gross borrowing does not exceed the prudential level specified (Appendix 2, Section 3.13, Table 12 "Authorised Borrowing Limit"); - 4.
-Approve the revised lending limits for the Warwickshire Property Development Group (WPDG) (Appendix 3, Annex 7); - 5.
-Approve the revised lending limits for the Warwickshire Recovery Investment Fund (WRIF) (Appendix 3, Annex 7); - 6.
-Require the Executive Director for Resources to ensure that gross investment in non-Treasury investments does not exceed the prudential levels specified (Appendix 3, Annex 7); - 7.
-Delegate authority to the Executive Director for Resources to undertake such delegated responsibilities as are set out in Appendix 2, Annex 7, and Appendix 3, Section 2.5; - 8.
-Require the Strategic Director for Resources to implement the Minimum Revenue Provision (MRP) Policy (Appendix 2, Section 2.11-2.26); and
+- 1. Approves the Treasury Management Strategy for 2024/25 (Appendix 2) with effect from 1 April 2024; - Approves the Investment Strategy for 2024/25 (Appendix 3) with effect from 1 April 2024; - 3.
+Requires the Executive Director for Resources to ensure that gross borrowing does not exceed the prudential level specified (Appendix 2, Section 3.13, Table 12 "Authorised Borrowing Limit"); - 4.
+Approves the revised lending limits for the Warwickshire Property Development Group (WPDG) (Appendix 3, Annex 7); - 5.
+Approves the revised lending limits for the Warwickshire Recovery Investment Fund (WRIF) (Appendix 3, Annex 7); - 6.
+Requires the Executive Director for Resources to ensure that gross investment in non-Treasury investments does not exceed the prudential levels specified (Appendix 3, Annex 7); - 7.
+Delegates authority to the Executive Director for Resources to undertake such delegated responsibilities as are set out in Appendix 2, Annex 7, and Appendix 3, Section 2.5; - 8.
+Requires the Strategic Director for Resources to implement the Minimum Revenue Provision (MRP) Policy (Appendix 2, Section 2.11-2.26).